Websites for Curious Kids and their Parents

 A commercial site for designing and ordering bookplates, but it offers some interesting graphic designs for bookplates.

-Australian Bookplate Society
+New Australian Bookplate Society

-A gallery of 60 selected bookplates from the Australian Bookplate Society.
+Website of the New Australian Bookplate Society.

 Bookplates-The Private Lives of Books